 Unfortunately, another problem arises when we're misled by disinformation to believe obvious untruths.
 A good example of this is observable with the stock market, which has averaged about 8-10% long-term and has been thus far the greatest wealth-generating device in the history of the world, but is sold to most of us as complex and risky.
-I suspect that's why only about half of Americans even participate in the stock market at all.
+Despite crushing all other asset classes including real estate, I suspect that's why only about half of Americans even participate in the stock market at all.

 And thank God markets are risky, because can you imagine if the stock market only went up and never down?
 Then everyone - even the young, entitled, reckless and the stupid - would be doing it, and all the time.
 What would happen if (hypothetically, of course..) the investing population was misled to believe in a perpetually rising stock market with no risk?
 There would also be no fear, of course, which would lead to increasingly larger and wilder speculation.
 I know, impossible to comprehend, right?!?!